Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.19_ps2-5/README.md

 ```

 &nbsp;
-"Install" kernel modules to current system (as root).
+"Install" kernel modules to current system (as root or via sudo).
 These will not actually run on the current system.
 ```bash
 make modules_install
 ```